mpiktas/midasr/README.md

 The package has the project [webpage][1] and you can follow its developmenton  [github][2].

+The detailed description of the package features can be found in the [User guide][4].
+All of the code examples in the user guide and some additional examples together with the user guide .Rnw file can be found in the midasr-user-guide github [repository][5].

 # Development
 To install the development version of midasr, it's easiest to use the `devtools` package: